HOW TO BUY THE BOOKS

 Camera Work, published in 2020 by Quinlan Editore.
 Soft cover, 21 x 18 cm., 80 pages, over 40 color and black and white images.
 Artworks by Fabio Torre, essay by Marco Antonio Bazzocchi, and a text by Fabio Casadei Turroni.
 Texts in English and Italian.
 Price: Euro 20,00 + shipping (free shipping in Italy).

-This is the catalogue illustrating the project Camera Work, a corpus of oil paintings by Fabio Torre distributed in two parallel exhibitions at ClampArt in New York and Galleria Studio G7 in Bologna.
+This is the catalogue illustrating the project Camera Work, a corpus of oil paintings by Fabio Torre showed at ClampArt in New York in 2021.
 The paintings, frequently organized in sequences, resume Torre’s reflection on the relationship between painting and photography and in this project, in a sort of short circuit, the protagonists are the tools of photography.
 The cameras – Hasselblad, Mamiya, Rollei – are portrayed in monumental aspect or in sequences: both modalities may reduce the uniqueness of the subjects, but enhance their iconic presence.